Leonard M. Tannenbaum: Career

-In 2020 he founded AFC GAMMA (AFC) out of his family office and in March 2021 took the mortgage REIT AFC Gamma public on the Nasdaq trading under the ticker AFCG.
-The company is a institutional-quality lender to commercial real estate with a specialty in cannabis and loans are secured by cash flows, licenses (in limited license states) and real estate.
+In 2023 he founded TCG/Tannenbaum Capital Group out of his family office and in July 2024 took a mortgage REIT, Sunrise Realty Trust public on the Nasdaq trading under the ticker SUNS.
+The company lends capital to qualified commercial real estate borrowers.

-Tannenbaum is a supporter of the Robin Hood Foundation, Kids in Crisis, United Way and the American Red Cross.
+Tannenbaum is a supporter of the Palm Beach Zoo, Jewish Federation of Palm Beach, Wharton University, Yo Soy Ella, PA CASA Court Appointed Special Advocates for Children, Corners Outreach and Chess in the Schools.

-Tannenbaum is also the Chief Executive Officer of LMT Investments LLC and the President of the Leonard M. Tannenbaum Foundation.
+Tannenbaum is also the Chairman of LMT Investments LLC and the President of the Leonard M. Tannenbaum Foundation.

 Personal life

 In 1997, Tannenbaum married Elizabeth Toll, daughter of housing developer Bruce E. Toll, in a Jewish ceremony at the Ritz Carlton in Philadelphia.
 They had three children Stephen, Max and Adam and divorced in October 2010.
-After the divorce, Bruce E. Toll filed an unsuccessful lawsuit against Tannenbaum alleging that he had promised and failed to pay Elizabeth half the profits from the management of Fifth Street’s latest fund.